CaiocSiqueira/CaiocSiqueira/README.md

 - 🔭 I’m currently working with Quality Assurance

-- 🌱 I’m currently learning test automation, machine learning and backend development
+- 🌱 I’m currently learning test automation, devops, machine learning and backend development

 - 👯 I’m looking to collaborate on open source projects using python or node